Circles24/high-level-designs/web-crawler/solution.md

 6. Each crawl batch should not contain more than a single url for a domain else we might be bombaring that server with requests
 7. Assigner should also check if the url adheres to robots.txt policies for the given domain
 8. Post fetching we should be persisting the content into an object store for further processing and indexing
-9. Bloom filter can help up check if certain url has been fetched in certain time
+9. Bloom filter can help up check if certain url has been fetched in this crawl session
 10. Seeder server can trigger the pipeline by feeding the seed urls to the system
 11. Ticker system makes sure that we are processing the fast changes websites frequently by ingesting those urls frequently
+12. We'll keep DLQ for failed messages which would be picked up by a scheduler which will take care of the backoff part
+13. After certain retries we'll move these entries into a final DLQ, which wont be processed

 ## Datastore
 1. Object store for web content
 2. Cassandra for crawl details
 3. Postgres for keeping the domain configurations
 4. Redis to cache the domain details
-5. Bloom filters for quick lookup by urls for current crawl
+5. Bloom filters for quick lookup by url for current crawl

 ## Architecture diagram